Civil Rights Lawyer - Shreveport & Bossier City

 - The Use of Excessive Force

 Just because you feel as though someone violated your rights, this doesn’t always mean they violated your civil or protected rights from a legal standpoint.
-Thus, when determining if you have a viable civil rights case, the first thing you must ask yourself is whether there has been a violation of one or more of your protected rights.
+When determining if you have a viable civil rights case, the first thing you must ask yourself is whether there has been a clear and legal violation of one or more of your protected rights.
 These rights work to protect you from unlawful discrimination on the basis of things like race, sex, age, disability, national origin, etc.

 If someone has violated one of these protected rights, you likely have a civil rights case on your hands.
 There are a few things you should do next.
 First, consult with a local civil rights attorney to know for certain if you have a legal case.
 If it is confirmed that you have a viable civil rights case, you have a few options regarding your next move: settling the dispute through informal negotiations, submitting a government claim, or initiating private legal action.

 You may be contemplating whether you truly need the help of a civil rights attorney or whether you can manage the lawsuit on your own.
-In any type of legal proceeding, especially those as complex as civil rights matters, it’s imperative to the outcome of your case that you have a legal professional on your side.
+In any type of legal proceeding, especially those as complex as civil rights matters, it’s imperative to the outcome of your case that you have a legal professional like Michael J. Vergis on your side.

 The truth is, most people are not familiar with the complicated nature of laws that surround civil rights, at least not without a legal background.
-Thus, without a civil rights attorney, you may find that your attempt to sue another person for a civil rights violation is met with a less than favorable outcome.
+Without a civil rights attorney, you may find that your attempt to sue another person for a civil rights violation is met with a less than favorable outcome.
 As a result, you may not receive the settlement that you deserve or even any settlement at all.
-It is hard to prove there’s been a violation of your civil rights, but a reputable attorney can significantly increase your chances of winning the case.
+It can be extremely hard to prove there’s been a violation of your civil rights, but a reputable Shreveport private attorney can significantly increase your chances of winning the case.